adendek/DownstreamTracking/README.md

-# LHCb DownstreamTracking study
+# LHCb Downstream Tracking study
+This repository contains source code of study on improvement of LHCb Downstream Tracking algorithm.
-Detailed description of the problem can be find in the file **DownstreamTracking/SeedClasifier/Baseline.ipynb**
+Detailed description of the problem can be find in the file [Baseline](https://github.com/adendek/DownstreamTracking/blob/master/SeedClasifier/Baseline.ipynb)
+It is **highly recommended** to start reading from mentioned file.

-##Installation python ML
+##Installation python Machine Learing part of the project
 To setup the ML part of the  downstream tracking study you need to:

 1. Clone the repository